 Rent control actually means fewer opportunities for development and in turn could mean an end to utilizing a smart utility billing program like Livable on your portfolio.
 In rent-controlled markets, owners can generally only institute a bill-back program unit-by-unit on turnover.
 That means rent control not only keeps housing costs high, it also disincentives tenant conservation.
 Yet these negative outcomes have not stopped the idea of rent control from spreading.

-On February 28, Oregon Governor Kate Brown signed into law a new ordinance that immediately created rental restrictions throughout the state.
-Bill SB 608 went from committee to law in under one month, according to Oregon’s Statesman Journal, despite concerns from industry leaders that it would only make housing issues worse.
-“At best, SB 608 will have no effect, but at worst, it will make housing less affordable in the long run,” Multifamily NW Executive Director Deborah Imse told the paper.
+Oregon Governor Kate Brown signed into law in 2019 - a new ordinance that immediately created rental restrictions throughout the state.
+Bill SB 608 went from committee to law in under one month, according to Oregon’s Statesman Journal, despite concerns from industry leaders that it would make housing issues worse.

-The legislation also largely did away with no-fault evictions, other than in certain specific cases like owner or relative move in.
+Among the new restrictions, rent increases are now only allowed annually and capped at 7 percent, plus the yearly change in CPI.
+For example in 2019, that effectively allows for a 10.3 percent increase.
+The legislation also largely did away with no-fault evictions, other than in certain specific cases such as the owner or their relative move in.
 All rental units, including single-family homes, are subject to the rent cap, but property owners who live on the property with no more than two units can still perform a no-cause eviction.

 Condensed, AB 1482 is a statewide act that has two main functions - to limit rent increases and eliminate the right of landlords to evict tenants without just cause.
 In concern to rent increases, this law restricts the allowable annual rent increase to 5 percent plus a local cost-of-living adjustment of no more than 5 percent - for a maximum increase of 10 percent yearly.